-The Act requires completion of the Residential Real Property Disclosure Report, found in 765ILCS/35, which consists of questions pertaining to material defects in the property, with question 17 specifically addressing mine subsidence.
+The Act also requires completion of the Residential Real Property Disclosure Report found in 765ILCS/35, which consists of questions pertaining to material defects of the property.
 The statute defines "material defect" as a condition that would have a substantial adverse effect on the value of the residential real property or that would significantly impair the health or safety of future occupants of the property, unless the seller reasonably believes that the condition has been corrected.